Skip to Content

 Do you need to use coconut oil in Homemade Body Wash?

 Let’s talk about the coconut oil for a minute.
 When I originally made this, I used just soap and water.
 Which was fine.
-We used the full bottle without complains.
-But it did make me feel like I was washing with a thin soap and didn’t make my skin feel as hydrated as it did from store-bought body wash.
+We used the entire bottle of body wash without complains.
+But it did make me feel like I was washing with a thin, liquid soap, not a moisturizing body wash.

-So the next time I made it, I added a scoop of coconut oil.
+So the next time I made it, I added coconut oil.
 And wouldn’t you know, it made a world of difference.
 The body wash lathered up more, it was thicker, and my skin felt insanely soft after using it.

 So honestly, the coconut oil is optional.
 You can opt out of it and your homemade body wash would be just fine.